dhoer/chef-chrome/README.md

 ## Usage

-Include the default recipe on a node's runlist to ensure that Firefox is installed.
+Include the default recipe on a node's runlist to ensure that Chrome is installed.

-To get version installed:
+To get Chrome version installed:

 ```ruby
 v = chrome_version